Planning & ideas

 Are these riddles suitable for 4-year-olds too?

-Many of them are!
-The animal riddles (snail, duck, kitten) and the everyday objects (cup, spoon, bathtub) work really well from about age 4 upwards.
-If a riddle feels too hard, just add your own extra clue or act it out.
-For a full set designed specifically for the 4-6 range, try our “What Am I?” riddles for ages 4-6.
+Many of them are.
+The animal riddles (snail, duck, kitten) and the everyday objects (cup, spoon, bathtub) work well from about age 4.
+If a riddle feels too hard, add your own clue or act it out.
+For a set designed specifically for 4-6, try our “What Am I?” riddles for ages 4-6.

 How can I use these riddles at a birthday party or in a classroom?

-They work brilliantly as a warm-up game, a filler between party activities, or as the basis for a scavenger hunt.
+They work as a warm-up game, a filler between activities, or as the basis for a scavenger hunt.
 Print each riddle on a card, hide the cards in different spots, and let the answer tell children where to search next.
-You can also split kids into small teams and see which team can solve the most riddles.
-For a complete party game with riddles, clues, and a treasure map, check out our ready-made scavenger hunts.
+Or split kids into small teams and see which team solves the most.

 What skills do “What Am I?” riddles teach 5-year-olds?